rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | M159692122      | us-california-1-3 | Virtual Private Cloud OnDemand | 41d63a80-4148-408e-bc7d-0a0c5b87c800 |            |
 ```

 For this tutorial we will use the instance located in Germany, you can choose whichever location is closer to you.
-If you do not see more than one location then you can enable other locations using the dropdown list in the vCloud Air web interface.
+If you do not see more than one location then you can enable other locations using the dropdown list in the vCloud Air web interface and then execute the `vca instance` command.

 ![vcloud-air-locations-dropdown](images/vcloud-air-locations-dropdown.jpg)